4th In-Person Assembly of Red Compañera

 We began by giving ourselves a map of offerings about our aboriginal work.
 Recognizing the colonial traces that inhabit our territories, we offer ourselves objects that show that it is possible to erase the state borders, to weave plots that sustain us.
 Those wefts that we knew and know how to assemble, disassemble, tighten, to get to recognize ourselves in these years.

-During three intense days of meetings and debates 22 networks from 17 Latin American and Caribbean countries met in Bogota to fill with content the links, questions and bets that call us to build this Partners Network.
+During three intense days of meetings and discussions, 22 networks from 17 Latin American and Caribbean countries came together in Bogotá to give meaning to the bonds, questions, and commitments that call us to build this Red Compañera.
 We reaffirm our commitment:

 To continue building this Network as a space to politicize accompaniments and activate for free, safe, feminist, legal abortions.

-In a region marked by the growing advance of the ultra-right and the criminalization of those of us who struggle and resist, we met to analyze how these political changes affect our activism.
-And in these reflections to project and share how to continue building practices and ways to confront them.
+In a region marked by the growing advance of the far right and the criminalization of those of us who struggle and resist, we came together to analyze how these political changes impact our activism.
+Through these reflections, we sought to envision and share ways to continue building practices and strategies to confront them.

 We discussed the advances and setbacks that we are going through in our territories in terms of legalization and decriminalization of abortion, events that directly affect women, girls, transmasculinities and non-binary people, in their possibilities of having an abortion.
 These effects are even more unequal when it comes to racialized people, given the imbrications of oppressions of the existing power structures.
 We envision how to continue pushing processes of organization, articulation and struggles to decriminalize and legalize abortion in our countries.

-To look at each other, to back each other up, to support each other, to build political trust for this loving struggle: a praxis and a pedagogy of radical tenderness against the cruelty of the conservative transnational right wing.
+To look at each other, support one another, build political trust for this loving struggle: a praxis and pedagogy of radical tenderness against the cruelty of transnational conservative right-wing forces.

-For the networks and collectives that make up the Compañera Network, accompaniment transforms the solitary and often secret experience of abortion into a collective experience, and as such into an action of care and respect for personal autonomy in favor of social, sexual and (non)reproductive justice.
-Throughout these two years, this Network has sustained and grown.
-During 2023, 862 escorts provided access to approximately 55,888 safe abortions.
-We have materialized more dignified access for women, children, adolescents, trans and non-binary people who connected with us and whom we accompany.
+For the networks and collectives that make up Red Compañera, accompaniment transforms the often solitary and secret experience of abortion into a collective one—and, as such, into an act of care and respect for personal autonomy in the pursuit of social, sexual, and (non)reproductive justice.
+Over the past two years, this Network has endured and grown.
+In 2023 alone, 862 accompaniers supported access to approximately 55,888 safe abortions.
+We have made more dignified access possible for the women, children, adolescents, trans, and non-binary people who reached out to us and whom we accompanied.

 Network articulation for collective action is our founding characteristic.
 We are interested in the construction of situated knowledge on the activism that we deploy and from there to dispute meanings from other doings and practices.
 A theoretical and political bet that allows us to question the medical hegemonies in several directions: in relation to the abortion process itself, in relation to the stigmatizing narratives and -also- in relation to the changes of subjective positioning on the part of activism.